Sodium zirconium cyclosilicate

 Sodium zirconium cyclosilicate, sold under the brand name Lokelma, is a medication used to treat high blood potassium.
 Onset of effects occurs in one to six hours.
 It is taken by mouth.

 Common side effects include swelling and low blood potassium.
 Use is likely safe in pregnancy and breastfeeding.
 It works by binding potassium ions in the gastrointestinal tract which is then lost in the stool.

 Sodium zirconium cyclosilicate was approved for medical use in the European Union and in the United States in 2018.
 It was developed by AstraZeneca.

 Medical use

 Sodium zirconium cyclosilicate is used to treat high blood potassium.
 Onset of effects occurs in one to six hours.

 Mechanism of action

 ZS-9 is a zirconium silicate.
-Zirconium silicates have been extensively used in medical and dental applications because of their proven safety.
+Zirconium silicates have been extensively used in medical applications because of their proven safety.
 11 zirconium silicates were screened by an iterative optimization process.
 ZS-9 selectively captures potassium ions, presumably by mimicking the actions of physiologic potassium channels.
 ZS-9 is an inorganic cation exchanger crystalline with a high capacity to entrap monovalent cations, specifically potassium and ammonium ions, in the GI tract.